Senior Faculty in Management Practice (Finance)

 Behavioural finance and capital structure decisions; risk governance; the comparative advantages of oil and gas companies; the link between carbon emissions and economic growth; the effect of hosting international sporting events on the construction and tourism sectors in the BRICs.

 Dr Othman Cole is a Senior Faculty in Management Practice (Finance) and the Deputy Director of the Executive MBA Programme at the University of Cambridge Judge Business School.
-He is also a Senior Member and alumnus of Hughes Hall, University of Cambridge.
+He is also a Fellow of Hughes Hall, University of Cambridge.
 Dr Cole holds a PhD and an MPhil in Finance, both from Cambridge Judge Business School; an MSc in International Securities, Investment and Banking; and an MEng in Computer Systems Engineering.

 Prior to his current role, Dr Cole was a Research Associate and then Fellow at Cambridge Judge Business School.
 He was also an Assistant Professor of Finance at ESCP Europe Business School, where he is now an Affiliate Professor.
 Othman’s areas of teaching are in the areas of corporate finance, project finance, mergers & acquisitions, and his areas of research are in the areas of capital structure of companies, behavioural biases, National Oil Companies (NOCs) and International Oil Companies (IOCs), carbon emissions and economic growth.

-Othman has published a number of peer-reviewed academic articles, book chapters and have presented papers in a number of international conferences.
-Othman's previous experiences were in investment banking during his roles at Barclays Capital and DNA Project Finance.
+Othman has published a number of peer-reviewed academic articles and book chapters, and has presented papers at a number of international conferences.
+Othman’s previous experiences were in investment banking during his roles at Barclays Capital and DNA Project Finance.
 He has also consulted for a number of companies in risk management, real estate, and energy.

 Awards & scholarships